bbauska/TUMx-DWAPNx/README.md

 little page, because the server is running.
 And, these, what you can see here, are rendered

-templates that we defined in the server\'s code.
+templates that we defined in the server&apos;s code.
 The visualization page

 exists as well.
 It has the button.
 However, when I click, nothing happens, which make sense.